yosephdev/mastery-hub/README.md

 ### Final List of Keywords

-This resulted in the final list of 10-15 keywords spanning general topics as well as more specific, long-tail phrases related to skills sharing, mentorship, online learning and professional development for careers.
+This resulted in the final list of 10-15 keywords spanning general topics as well as more specific, long-tail phrases related to skills sharing, mentorship, online learning, and professional development for careers.

 <br>